It snowed in Atlanta. I made mini (aka silver dollar) Chocolate Chip Cookies. The world is upside down!

 Do not be fooled by the little package.
 They still have a perfectly soft and chewy center with a crunchy, browned edge.
 Let’s take a closer look…

-These mini cookies may sound like the perfect portion control but these lil guys are not a dieter’s friend.
-Unless you have the willpower of a monk.
+These mini cookies may sound like the perfect portion control, but these lil guys are not a dieter’s friend unless you have a monk’s willpower.
 Because before you are even done savoring the sweet, salty taste of one, you are reaching for another.

 Little bites of awesome.